 Information technology sector risk.
-The Sustainable Trust is concentrated in the information technology sector.
-As a result, the factors that impact the information technology sector will likely have a greater effect on this trust than on a more broadly diversified trust.
+The Consumer Innovation Trust and the Technological Innovation Trust are concentrated in the information technology sector.
+As a result, the factors that impact the information technology sector will likely have a greater effect on these trusts than on a more broadly diversified trust.